-Gardeners in Florida often struggle to find vegetables that will make it through the relentless summer heat; Florida Seminole pumpkins just may be the answer to their search!
+Gardeners in the Sunshine State sometimes struggle to find vegetables that will make it through our relentless summer heat.
+Florida’s Seminole pumpkins just may be the answer to their search!

 Planting and Care